-Yes, students have the ability to add your contact information to his or her account.
+Yes, students have the ability to add your contact information to their account.
 Please discuss your notification preferences with your student.

 When is tuition billed/due?

 The scheduled billing and due dates are listed on the student billing page.
-All payments are to be paid in full by the due dates or a $50 late payment fee will be assessed.
-Term-based payment plans are available through Tuition Management Systems (TMS) that allow you to spread your payment over three or four months each term.
-This allows you to spread your payments for the entire year over nine or 12 months—whatever time period is best for your financial circumstances.
+All payments are to be paid in full by the due dates or a $200 late payment fee will be assessed.
+Term-based payment plans are available through the CashNet system which allows you to spread your payment over three or four months each term.
+If you choose a payment plan, you are able to spread your payments for the academic year over nine or 12 months—whatever time period is best for your financial circumstances.